nordeim/SG-Bookkeeper_v2/docs/prompt_to_fix_4.md

 ---
 Please review the start-up error below.
 If it is part of your update for the refactoring effort, please proceed to provide the *complete* updated *replacement* version for the remaining files that need modification as per your plan.
 You can provide 2 to 3 files at each step. remember to use the same rigorous and meticulous approache to double-check and validate each generated file using line by line "diff" comparison.

+---
+awesome job! now help me to carefully create a *complete* updated *replacement* file for `pyproject.toml` with the versions of the python packages changed to use the versions currently installed as shown below.